rellermeyer/TUD-DistributedSystems/docs/report.md

 A different number of transactions, coordinator replicas and participants is used to test the system's resilience to multiple message passing.
 The ability to abort a transaction was also tested.

-The following tests were implemented using tests in/with Scala/Akka:
+The following tests were implemented:

 - **Test 1:** Run with 1 coordinator replica and 1 participant, resulting in a commit.